roaclark/tab-tree/README.md

 1. Clone the repository
 `git clone https://github.com/roaclark/tab-tree.git`

+OR

+Download the project as a zip and unpack it

 2. Go to `chrome://extensions` in your browser.

 3. Select the 'Developer mode' checkbox if it is not already selected.